KevanMacGee/Project-Note-Compact/README.md

 ### How to use:

 - Simply save the index.html file to the directory you want to use it in with a unique filename.
 (Generally, I keep it in my gitignore folder.)
-  IMPORTANT: Each instance of this app MUST have a unique file name in order for the local storage to work correctly.
+  :exclamation: IMPORTANT: Each instance of this app MUST have a unique file name in order for the local storage to work correctly.
 - Then just open the html file in any browser to edit the cards and links.
 - Occasionally, export the data to make a back up if you like.